GUIDELINES FOR BIDS

-A member of ECCAI will submit a bid to ECCAI for organizing an upcoming ECAI.
-A notification of the intention to bid may be required by the ECCAI Board.
-The timetable for notifications and detailed bids will be notified to member societies in advance.
+Bids shall be submitted by a member society of EurAI for organizing an upcoming ECAI.
+A notification of the intention to bid may be required by the EurAI Board.
+The timetable for notifications and detailed bids will be sent to member societies in advance.

-The bid will contain at least the following information:
+The bid should contain at least the following information:

-- Description of facilities (nature, number and sizes of rooms for academic sessions and exhibtion), geographical location, travel, accommodation costs etc;
+- Description of facilities (nature, number and sizes of rooms for academic sessions and exhibition, potential conference, workshop and tutorial venues), geographical location, travel, accommodation costs (hotels, student housing, etc), etc;

-- Detailed budget with costings for fees given various levels of participation.
-The effect of inflation must be mentioned; the budget must be in Euro (and in local currency as well if desired);
+- Detailed budget with costs for fees given various levels of participation.
+The budget must be in Euro (and in local currency as well if desired);/li>

-- a statement by the candidate OCC that they understand and will abide by the ECCAI guidelines for the OCC;
+- A statement by the candidate OCC that they understand and will abide by the EurAI guidelines for the OCC;

 Bid for Conference Chair